krunalpatel3/Miwok/README.md

 It also show's that how to use AudioManager.OnAudioFocusChangeListener interface when audio FocusChanges then what todo.
 It also show's that how to use MediaPlayer api in Android.
+It also show's that how to Play audio by Clicking the item on ListView.

 ## Screenshots:-